- Before submitting an official Vehicle Request to TSC, it is important to contact

 fuel card, the operator may purchase fuel using their own credit card or cash and will be

 promptly reimbursed from the TSC account.
-A receipt and social security number is
+A receipt and Employee ID number is

 necessary before reimbursement can be made.